-There are cross-store installation issues when using shared Android bundle identifiers to publish to multiple Android in-app purchase stores (such as Samsung and Google) simultaneously.
+There are cross-store installation issues when using shared Android bundle identifiers to publish to multiple Android in-app purchase stores (such as Google) simultaneously.
 This page describes the results of these conflicts, and how to resolve the issue.

 com.foo.bar is published to Google Play and Amazon Appstore.
 A user who has both App stores installed could install

 com.foo.bar from Amazon Apps and receive an updated version from Google Play.
 This could result in them losing IAP digital product transactions, and being unable to restore previously made transactions.

 Cross-store conflict can cause intractable end-user problems with applications using IAP.
 Users may find they lose purchases upon uninstallation/reinstallation and lose any in-flight purchases interrupted by a cross-store upgrade.

 Losing incomplete purchases.
 This occurs if the user upgrades after a purchase has been approved but before the application has acknowledged receiving the purchase from the store’s billing system.
 This can arise when an application fails to synchronize with a cloud inventory service in a timely fashion, or the app crashes before saving this new IAP to the local inventory database.

 Withholding purchases from store A. This occurs if a user reinstalls an application from store B after completing IAP transactions on store A. They will not be able to restore those transactions.
 Many stores explicitly disallow applications from accessing other stores’ IAP systems.
 To workaround this utilize a cloud inventory system along with its dependent user identity service.

 Divergent IAP product lists.
 This occurs if the upgraded product list in store B’s application diverges from the list in store A’s version.
 You may provide divergent IAP cataloges.
 This may result in an application error when an inconsistent local inventory is read by the store B version, or the user may lose the inventory they previously purchased which is unavailable through the store B version.